Assalafiyy/mjb-logistics/README.md

-# MJB Logistics - Global Freight & Logistics Solutions
+# MJB Logistics - Logistics Solutions

 A professional, responsive website for MJB Logistics, a global logistics and freight management company.
 This project demonstrates modern web development practices with HTML5, CSS3, and vanilla JavaScript.